-We spoke to Martin Bewick, a Specialist Antisocial Behaviour Liaison Officer and the Right Hook Project Coordinator at Cwm Taf Youth Offending Service to learn more about how boxing and martial arts can be a vehicle to engage young people.
+We spoke to Martin Bewick, a Specialist Antisocial Behaviour Liaison Officer and the Right Hook Project Coordinator at Cwm Taf Youth Offending Service, to learn more about how boxing and martial arts can be vehicles for engaging young people.

 About Right Hook

 Right Hook is a project set up in 2019 by Martin at Cwm Taf Youth Offending Service (YOS), after seeing similar projects affiliated with Fight For Peace.
 The project caters for young people between the ages of 12 to 17, who are residents of Rhondda Cynon Taf and Merthyr, or who are under the responsibility of Rhondda Cynon Taff / Merthyr local authority.

 How it works

 The project uses boxing and martial arts as a way of engaging young people in personal development sessions as a method of early prevention and diversion away from contact with the criminal justice system.

 The project, being part of the YOS, also leverages its existing contacts and provides referrals and signposting to other services such as housing and benefits advice, amongst others, as and when issues are discussed by the service users.

 To begin with, young people are referred to Right Hook by agencies such as the Youth Offending Service, police, schools and social services.
 The referral criteria are divided into four subcategories: behaviour criteria (anti-social behaviour/offending, school exclusion, risk-taking), offending criteria (Community Restorative Disposal, Youth Caution or Youth Conditional Caution), emotional/mental wellbeing criteria (adverse childhood experiences, high anxiety, etc.) and resilience criteria (low self-esteem and confidence, socially excluded/poor relationships, low achiever).
 The person referring must seek parental/carer consent and then discuss the young person’s needs with a Right Hook coordinator before engaging with the course.